 Restart, and this error should not occur again.
 However, you will still need to figure out the stable driver that works with the feature updates and install them.

-Once resolved, we strongly suggest you read out guide on how you can backup and restore drivers in Windows 10.
+Once resolved, we strongly suggest you read our guide on how you can backup and restore drivers.

 3] Update your drivers to the latest version